-- □ Please return your Deposit, Registration Form, and Assumption of Risk Document as soon as possible. - □ A \$200.00 deposit is required for each I workshop - □ Some workshops have limited space.
-First come first served. - IF YOU FIND THAT YOU CAN NOT ATTEND, AFTER SENDING YOUR DEPOSIT: Deposits are not refundable; however credit for the entire amount of your deposit(s) is applicable for future workshops. - □ Final deposits are due 1 month prior to workshop.
-Payment balance can be made at the workshop site. - □ If you pay by check PLEASE MAKE CHECKS PAYABLE TO: JOHN GRAHAM - □ I also accept MasterCard and Visa
+- □ Please return your Deposit, Registration Form, and Assumption of Risk Document as soon as possible. - □ A \$200.00 deposit is required for each I workshop(domestic) other deposit info for International workshops are on the registration form, - □ All workshops have limited space.
+First come first served. - □ IF YOU FIND THAT YOU CAN NOT ATTEND, AFTER SENDING YOUR DEPOSIT: Deposits are refundable 60 days or more prior to the date of the workshop.
+Between 60 days and 30 days your tuition will be refunded only if we fill your slot, There is no refund for cancellations less than thirty days before the event - □ Final deposits are due 1 month prior to workshop.
+Payment balance can be made at the workshop site. - □ If you pay by check PLEASE MAKE CHECKS PAYABLE TO: Jack Graham Photography - □ I also accept MasterCard and Visa and